johnfitzy/heart-disease/README.md

 # Heart Disease - INFO 411 Assignment Two

 ## NOTE: You will probably require Julia version 1.11.0 to run the the dashboard because we importing out machines from a serialized format.
-Julia completly broke the way it does serialization in a minor version update (?!)
+Julia completely broke the way it does serialization in a minor version update (?!)

 ## Running Project
 Run these commands in this order: